alexmbird/bulklift/README.md

 ## File Naming
 Output filenames are copied from the source with the extension changed.

 Output directories are a little more complex.
 I didn't want to rely on the source directory name (mine contain metadata about the format) so the output dir name is freshly generated from the metadata.
-It defaults to `__{genre}/{artist}/{year} {album}/`.
+It defaults to `{genre}/{artist}/{year} {album}/`.

-If you don't like my naming scheme you can override it in each target's config.